 Currently, Waukegan Township encompasses parts of 4 cities including; Waukegan, Beach Park, Park City and North Chicago.
 It borders up to the south end of Edgewood Road, up to 38000 address in Beach Park, west up to Teske Boulevard in Park City, & south up to the North end of 18th Street in North Chicago.

 The Township Board, comprised of four Trustees and the Supervisor, is the policy-making body of Waukegan Township.
-In addition, the township board consists of the Township Assessor, Highway Commissioner, and the Township Clerk.
+In addition, the township board consists of the Township Assessor and the Township Clerk.

 Waukegan Township has grown over the years since its inception in 1849 and currently serves a population of over 100,000.
 In addition to continuing to provide financial relief to needy area residents, Waukegan Township funds and administers many programs for area seniors, transitional facilities for men and women with children, scholarships for our youth and many, many more.